johnmpost/use-reactogen/README.md

 - that can handle side effects
 - without unnecessary overhead and boilerplate

-It's different from existing solutions:
+It's different from other solutions:

 ### React's useReducer